-pplication such as auctions, personal portfolio for financial decisions, sensors based monitoring, route planning based on traffic information, etc., make extensive use of dynamic data.
-For such applications, data from one or more independent data sources may be aggregated to determine if some action is warranted.
-Given the increasing number of such applications that make use of highly dynamic data, there is significant interest in systems that can efficiently deliver the relevant updates automatically.
-Many data intensive applications delivered over the Web suffer from performance and scalability issues.
-Content distribution networks (CDNs) solved the problem for static content using caches at the edge nodes of the networks.
-CDNs continue to evolve to serve more and more dynamic applications [1, 2].
-A dynamically generated web page is usually assembled using a number of static or dynamically generated fragments.
-The static fragments are served from the local caches whereas dynamic fragments are created either by using the cached data or by fetching the data items from the origin data sources.
+25 pplication such as auctions, personal portfolio for financial decisions, sensors based monitoring, route planning based on traffic information, etc., make extensive use of dynamic data.
+For such applications, data from one or 26 more independent data sources may be aggregated to determine if some action is warranted.
+Given the increasing 27 number of such applications that make use of highly dynamic data, there is significant interest in systems that 28 can efficiently deliver the relevant updates automatically.
+Many data intensive applications delivered over the 29 Web suffer from performance and scalability issues.
+Content distribution networks (CDNs) solved the problem 30 for static content using caches at the edge nodes of the networks.
+CDNs continue to evolve to serve more 31 and more dynamic applications [1,2].
+A dynamically generated web page is usually assembled using a number 32 of static or dynamically generated fragments.
+The static fragments are served from the local caches whereas 33 dynamic fragments are created either by using the cached data Author? : M.Tech Student, Dept of CSE, 34 35 Madanapalle Institute of Technology and Science, AP, India.
+E-mail : prabhakar.mth@gmail.com Author ?
+36 : Assistant Professor, Dept of CSE, Madanapalle Institute of Technology and Science, AP, India.
+E-mail : 37 nag_sirisala@yahoo.com or by fetching the data items from the origin data sources.
 One important question for satisfying client requests through a network of nodes is how to select the best node(s) to satisfy the request.
-For static pages content requested, proximity to the client and load on the nodes are the parameters generally used to select the appropriate node [3].
-In dynamic CDNs, while selecting the nodes node(s) to satisfy the client request, the central site (top-level CDN node) has to ensure that coherency page/data served meets client's requirements also.
-Techniques to efficiently serve fast changing data items with guaranteed incoherency bounds have been proposed in the literature [4, 5].
-Such dynamic data dissemination networks can be used to disseminate data such as stock quotes, temperature data from sensors, traffic information, and network monitoring data.
-In this paper we propose a method to efficiently answer aggregation gueries involving such data items.
-In data dissemination schemes proposed in literature [4, 11], a hierarchical network of data aggregators is employed such that each data aggregator serves the data item at some guaranteed incoherency bound.
-Incoherency of a data item at a given node is defined as the difference in value of the data item at the data source and the value at that node.
-Although CDNs use page-purge [8] based coherency management, we assume that in dynamic data dissemination networks, these messages carry the new data values thereby an invalidation message becomes a refresh message.
-For maintaining a certain incoherency bound, a data aggregator gets data updates from the data source or some higher level data aggregator so that the data incoherency is not more than the data incoherency bound.
-In a hierarchical data dissemination network a higher level aggregator guarantees a tighter incoherency bound compared to a lower level aggregator.
-Thus, data refreshes are pushed from the data sources to the clients through the network of aggregators.
+38 For static pages content requested, proximity to the client and load on the nodes are the parameters generally 39 used to select the appropriate node [3].
+In dynamic CDNs, while selecting the nodes node(s) to satisfy the client 40 request, the central site (top-level CDN node) has to ensure that page/data served meets client's coherency 41 requirements also.
+Techniques to efficiently serve fast changing data items with guaranteed incoherency bounds 42 have been proposed in the literature [4,5].
+Such dynamic data dissemination networks can be used to disseminate 43 this paper we propose a method to efficiently answer aggregation queries involving such data items.
+In data dissemination schemes proposed in literature [4,11], a hierarchical network of data aggregators is employed such that each data aggregator serves the data item at some guaranteed incoherency bound.
+Incoherency of a data item at a given node is defined as the difference in value of the data item at the data source and the value at